Battle of Lewisham

 The Battle of Lewisham took place on 13 August 1977, when 500 members of the far-right National Front (NF) attempted to march from New Cross to Lewisham in southeast London but were met by various counter-demonstrations of approximately 4,000 people that led to violent clashes between the two groups and between the anti-NF demonstrators and police.
 5,000 police officers were present, and 56 officers were injured, 11 of whom were hospitalised.
 In total, 214 people were arrested.
-Later disturbances in Lewisham town centre saw the first use of police riot shields on the UK mainland.
+Later disturbances in Lewisham town centre saw the first use of police riot shields on the British mainland.

 Background

 In the mid-1970s, New Cross and surrounding areas of South London became the focus of intense and sometimes violent political activity by neo-Nazis and members of the National Front, led by John Tyndall and the National Party, a breakaway faction led by John Kingsley Read.
 In 1976, the two organisations had a particularly strong showing in a local ward election to Lewisham London Borough Council.
 In response to this, the All Lewisham Campaign Against Racism and Fascism (ALCARAF) was launched with the support of local trade unions, anti-racist and anti-fascist groups.

 On 30 May 1977, the police staged dawn raids in southeast London and arrested twenty-one young black people, including a 24-year-old woman, in connection with a series of muggings.
 Following the arrests, the police said they believed the "gang" was responsible "for 90 per cent of the street crime in south London over the past six months."
 They appeared at Camberwell Green Magistrates' Court on 1 June 1977, charged with various offences of "conspiracy to rob."
 During the hearings, some of the defendants fought with the police while spectators in the public gallery attempted to invade the court.
 The Lewisham 21 Defence Committee was set up soon after.
 They heavily criticised police tactics.

 On 2 July 1977, the Lewisham 21 Defence Committee held a demonstration in New Cross.
 Up to 200 National Front supporters turned out to oppose it, throwing "rotten fruit and bags of caustic soda at marchers".
 More than 80 people were arrested.